To help protect you from data loss, you can use Code42 to investigate attachments sent through your organization's Google Gmail user accounts.

 - Copy the Client ID from the Code42 console and paste it in the Client ID field.

-- Copy the Scopes from the Code42 console and paste it in the OAuth scopes (comma-delimited) field.
+- Copy the OAuth scopes from the Code42 console and paste it in the OAuth scopes (comma-delimited) field.

 - Click Authorize.